-It seems that not all town folk were pleased with the establishment’s innovative dual use—a fire swept through the Red Dog on Good Friday of 1964, and a few days later on Easter Sunday the Golden Stallion was completely destroyed by another.
+It seems that not all town folk were pleased with the establishment’s innovative two-fold use—a fire swept through the Red Dog on Good Friday of 1964, and a few days later, on Easter Sunday, the Golden Stallion was completely destroyed by another.
 Some locals speculated that the mysterious fires had resulted from arson.

-Many of the existing original buildings in Pioneertown are today occupied by private tenants, including several retail shops selling hand-crafted ceramics, custom western saddlery and other detailed, hand-tooled leather goods.
-The Mane Street Stampede Wild West Show stages its funky old west reenactments in downtown Pioneertown most afternoon weekends April through October.
+Pioneertown’s original buildings still in existence are are owned or occupied by private tenants, including several retail shops selling hand-crafted ceramics, custom western saddlery and hand-tooled leather goods.
+The Mane Street Stampede Wild West Show staged its old west weekend reenactments for years in downtown Pioneertown but now performs bi-monthly at a private property nearby.

-The adobe façade of Pappy & Harriet’s Pioneertown Palace was another original movie set.
+The adobe façade of the much-lauded Pappy & Harriet’s Pioneertown Palace was built originally as a movie set.
 A hand painted sign above the door emblazoned “The Cantina” appeared in numerous films during the 1950s.
-In 1972, Francis Aleba and her husband John purchased the building and opened a raucous bar that served outlaw bikers and locals beer and burritos through most of the 1970s.
+In 1972, Francis Aleba and her husband John purchased the building and opened a raucous bar that served beer and burritos to outlaw bikers and locals through most of the 1970s.

-Ten years later Francis’ daughter Harriet and her husband Claude “Pappy” Allen would gain ownership.
-They continued to serve hearty Tex-Mex meals not only to bikers but also a diverse mix of locals, off-duty Marines, cowboys and anyone who happened to make their way up the winding 5-mile stretch of Hayden’s dynamited road from Yucca Valley.
-After taking care of business in the kitchen, Harriet would take the stage and serenade the crowd with a melding of country, rock and blues standards.
+Ten years later, Francis’ daughter Harriet and her husband Claude “Pappy” Allen would gain ownership.
+The couple continued to serve hearty Tex-Mex meals not only to bikers but also to a diverse mix of locals, off-duty Marines, cowboys and anyone who happened to make their way up the winding five-mile stretch of Hayden’s dynamited road.
+After attending to her culinary duties in the kitchen, Harriet would take the stage to serenade the crowd with a melding of country, rock and blues standards.
 Harriet’s talented granddaughter, Kristina Quigley, began performing on stage at age 15, often alongside her grandmother.